raphaelmendes1234/raphaelmendes1234/README.md

-#  Hi there 👋, My name Raphael Mendes
+#  Hi there 👋, My name is Raphael Mendes

 <h4> I'm starting now at programming</h4>